emmanueldev247/bookstore-backend/README.md

 ---

-# Code Quality with Pre-commit
+# Code Quality

-I use [`pre-commit`](https://pre-commit.com) to enforce code quality and consistency before each commit.
+I used [`pre-commit`](https://pre-commit.com) to enforce code quality and consistency before each commit.
 The hooks are configured to automatically run the following:
 ### 🛠️ Hooks in Use

 - **General cleanup & checks** (via `pre-commit-hooks`):